 Luckily, my Mum is super-decisive, so we whipped through each bench surface and made quick decisions.
 A lot of items were moved to a more appropriate storage spot in the home (i.e. cleaning supplies in the laundry, tools in the shed) and we donated a lot to the local charity shop.
 See ya lamp shade!

-When returning everything to the pantry, we placed items that needed to be accessed regularly on the shelves that were easiest to access.
-We kept one shelf for tea & coffee supplies, as well as the food items that each couple/family bring down themselves when they come for a holiday.
+When returning everything to the pantry, we placed items that needed to be accessed regularly on the shelves that were easiest to reach.
+We kept one shelf for tea & coffee supplies, as well as the food items that each couple/family bring down when they come for a holiday.
 We also transferred items into storage containers to get rid of boxes and packets taking up space.

 Look at that organised plastic collection - so much better!